 The Great Dickens Christmas Fair has been hailed as one of San Francisco’s premier annual events.
 Most patrons probably do not realize that its unique brand of magic has its roots in 1960s Los Angeles with an entirely different type of fair.
 In 1963 Ron and Phyllis Patterson created the concept of Renaissance Faires, and produced the ﬁrst such fairs in America.
 Grateful for the success of their early fairs, the Pattersons decided in the winter of 1968 to host a special holiday party at their home in the Hollywood Hills.

-For this party, they departed from the Renaissance theme of their fairs and sought inspiration for costuming, food, decorations, and games in late 19th-century history and the novels of Charles Dickens.
-The Pattersons and their guests so enjoyed themselves it was suggested that the event be held every year and, perhaps on a larger scale.
+For this party, they departed from the Renaissance theme and sought inspiration in the novels of Charles Dickens and late 19th-century history.
+The Pattersons and their guests so enjoyed the costuming, food, decorations, and games that they suggested the event be held every year, perhaps on a larger scale..

 Meanwhile, the Pattersons had expanded the production of their Renaissance Faires to Northern California’s Marin County.
 In nearby San Francisco, the old brick warehouses along Fisherman’s Wharf, reminiscent of the covered markets of Victorian London, provided inspiration to create a Victorian Christmas party on a truly grand scale.
 What began as a house party was reimagined as a sizable indoor fair open to the public.
 Soon plans were underway to launch The Great Dickens Christmas Fair and Pickwick Comic Annual (as it was originally called).